KennyMcGeoch/LeetCodeExercises/README.md

 1446.
 Consecutive Characters (Easy)
 1480.
 Running Sum of 1d Array (Easy)
 1513.
 Number of Substrings With Only 1s (Medium)
-1672.
+1523.
+Count Odd Numbers in an Interval Range (Easy) 1672.
 Richest Customer Wealth (Easy)
 1759.
 Count Number of Homogenous Substrings (Medium) 1869.
 Longer Contiguous Segments of Ones than Zeros (Easy)